sookinoby/mxnet-ccn-samples/README.md

   450  780  240  689  420 1200  390  210 2070  300  360  240  240]
 ```

-There is not an equal representation of the images in the training set.
+There is unequal representation of the images in the training set.
 The number of images of the class label 0 ('speed limit 20 km/h)' is 210 and the number of images of the class label 1 ('speed limit 30 km/h)' is 2220.
-This classes will cause neural network to favor class label 1 compared to class label 0.
+These classes will cause neural network to favour class label 1 as compared to class label 0.

 In order to balance the dataset, we need to generate additional augmented data.
-We can augment data with various parameters, but for sake of simplicity, we are going to translate(move the image by random value in x, y dimensions) the image.
-Below is the code for data augmentation.
+We can augment data with various parameters, but for the sake of simplicity, we are going to translate (move the image by random value in x, y dimensions) the image.
+Below is the code for data augmentation:
 ```python
 def random_trans(image, trans_range):
     rows,cols,_ = image.shape;